-This active low signal resets the control logic and forces the output hold state registers to zero when asserted.
-It does not reset the contents of the memory array (Table 2-10).
+This active low signal resets the output to zero when asserted.
+It resets the FIFO counters.
+It also sets all the RD pins low, the Full and AFULL pins low, and the Empty and AEMPTY pins high (Table 2-10).